 Elmwood Infant School aims to provide a supportive, safe environment in which to promote all aspects of PSHE.
 Class teachers are responsible for the delivery of PSHE within their timetable.
 Good classroom practice involves a wide range of teaching and learning strategies, which take into account different learning styles.
-Teachers employ a range of teaching styles to meet the needs of visual, auditory and kinaesthetic learners.
-Styles include active learning, enquiry and discussion.
+Teachers employ a range of teaching styles to meet the needs of visual, auditory and kinaesthetic learners and styles include active learning, enquiry and discussion.

 PSHE is taught through a combination of: –

-– Through and in other subject’s/curriculum areas: e.g: Rights Respecting School ethos, Science
+• Through other subject’s and curriculum areas: e.g. Rights Respecting School ethos, Science, PE, etc.

 In KS1 we use the Jigsaw Scheme of Work, which offers a nurturing learning environment in which each child is encouraged to develop their full potential and where their achievements and successes are celebrated and rewarded.
 Each class has access to the Jigsaw resource folder with the scheme of work included.
 The scheme indicates topics to be covered in each year group within KS1.
 The time scale is only a guideline and year groups will decide the best sequence to cover each topic area.

-Jigsaw themed materials are used as a basis for teaching PSHE in the following areas: –
+Jigsaw themed materials are used as a basis for teaching PSHE and encompass the following areas: –

 Being Me in the World